NakedJSX/engine/README.md

 # @nakedjsx/express-jsx

-Coming soon: Express JSX template engine powered by NakedJSX.
+Coming soon: a JSX template engine for Express, powered by NakedJSX.